Religious Education

 Intent

-At Dovedale Primary, we believe that it is important for all our pupils, including year 6, those with SEND and vulnerable children, to learn from and about religion, so that they can better form an understanding of the world around them.
-The aim of Religious Education in our school is to help children to acquire and develop knowledge and understanding of Christianity and the other principal religions represented in Great Britain.
-We want them to appreciate the way that religious beliefs shape life and behaviour in our community and the wider world.
-We want them to develop the ability to make reasoned and informed judgements about religious and moral issues and enhance their spiritual, moral, social and cultural development, so that they are better prepared for the next stage of their learning journey.
+At Dovedale Primary, we believe that it is important for all our pupils—including Year 6, those with SEND, and vulnerable children—to learn from and about religion, so that they can develop a deeper understanding of the world around them.
+The aim of Religious Education in our school is to help children acquire and develop knowledge and understanding of Christianity and the other principal religions represented in Great Britain.
+We want them to appreciate how religious beliefs shape life and behaviour in our community and the wider world.
+We want them to develop the ability to make reasoned and informed judgements about religious and moral issues and enhance their spiritual, moral, social, and cultural development, so that they are better prepared for the next stage of their learning journey.

 Implementation

-We use the Liverpool SACRE Agreed Syllabus for Religious Education.
+We use the Liverpool SACRE Agreed Syllabus for Religious Education, ensuring that teaching is consistent, coherent, and informed by research on effective curriculum design.

-In the Early Years Foundation Stage RE is mainly taught by introducing children to main religions through their own experiences of the word: who is special, which places are special, which stories are special and what is special about our world.
+In the Early Years Foundation Stage, RE is mainly taught through children’s own experiences of the world: who is special, which places are special, which stories are special, and what is special about our world.
+This aligns with research on contextual learning and metacognition, enabling children to connect new knowledge to prior understanding.

 The following religions have been selected for study:

-- Christianity – to be taught in all year groups
+• Christianity – taught in all year groups

-- Hinduism – light touch EYFS and KS1, then in greater depth in KS2
+• Hinduism – light touch EYFS and KS1, studied in greater depth in KS2

-Humanism is also studied in KS2, as another World View.
+• Humanism – studied in KS2 as another World View

-We value the religious background of all members of the school community and actively encourage individuals to share their own experiences with others freely.
-All religions and their communities are treated with respect and sensitivity and we value the links, which are made between home, school, and the faith community.
-We are extremely lucky to have members of various faiths visiting our school to share their beliefs with us, as well as being able to visit local places of worship.
+We value the religious background of all members of the school community and actively encourage pupils to share their own experiences.
+All religions and communities are treated with respect and sensitivity, and links are nurtured between home, school, and faith communities.
+Pupils regularly engage with religious visitors and visits to local places of worship, promoting first-hand experiences wherever possible—a key feature of enquiry-based learning.

 Impact